emkey1/AOK-Filesystem-Tools/README.md

 ### Running chrooted

-When testing setups in a chroot env, some extra steps are needed, since in chroot /etc/profile is not run
+When testing setups in a chroot env, some extra steps are needed, since in chroot /etc/profile might not run, depending on shell use.

 `sudo ./tools/do_chroot.sh /etc/profile`  Runs profile, ie next step of deploy directly, if any steps remain.

-`sudo ./tools/do_chroot.sh /bin/ash`  There might not be a bash at this point, on Alpine /bin/ash is always present, for Debian /bin/sh has to be used.
+`sudo ./tools/do_chroot.sh /bin/ash`  There might not be a bash available at this point, on Alpine /bin/ash is always present, for Debian /bin/sh has to be used.
 This also avoids unintentionally running /etc/profile, if that is not desired.